Celso Castro Bolinaga

 • Weaver Administration Bldg 100

-Dr. Castro-Bolinaga received his Ph.D. and M.S. in Civil Engineering from Virginia Tech, where he was part of the Baker Environmental Hydraulics Laboratory.
+Dr. Castro-Bolinaga leads the Environmental Sediment Mechanics Research Group in the Biological and Agricultural Engineering Department at NC State University.
+He received his Ph.D. and M.S. in Civil Engineering from Virginia Tech, where he was part of the Baker Environmental Hydraulics Laboratory.
 He completed his undergraduate studies in Civil Engineering at Universidad Católica Andrés Bello (UCAB) in Caracas, Venezuela.
-Before coming to the United States, Dr. Castro-Bolinaga worked for nearly two years as a hydraulic project engineer in a private consulting firm.
-During this period, he was involved in a variety of projects, such as evaluating the hydraulic capacity and operation of agricultural irrigation canals and developing flood inundations maps.
-Dr. Castro-Bolinaga joined the Department of Biological and Agricultural Engineering in November of 2016 as an assistant professor.
+Dr. Castro-Bolinaga joined the department in November of 2016.

 Education